 the Associate Head Coach of the expansion Shreveport Mudbugs of the North American Hockey League,

-and is now Vice-President for Total Package Hockey, a company Anzalone's Mudbugs partner with.
+and is now Chief Operating Officer for Total Package Hockey, a company Anzalone's Mudbugs partner

-Francis remains with the Mudbugs in a management, coaching and scouting advisory role.
+with.
+Francis remains with the Mudbugs in a management, coaching and scouting advisory role and also

 Prior to joining the Mudbugs, Anzalone spent three seasons with the Aberdeen Wings of the NAHL.